-Prior to your first placement, you must electronically sign a Declaration of Understanding of WSIB Coverage related to Unpaid Clinical Placements indicating you understand that WSIB coverage will be provided through the Ministry of Training, Colleges, and Universities while you are on training placements.
+Prior to your first placement, you must electronically sign a Declaration of Understanding of WSIB Coverage related to Unpaid Clinical Placements indicating you understand that WSIB coverage will be provided through the Ministry of Advanced Education and Skills Development while you are on training placements.
 This Declaration will be placed in your student file.

 It is your responsibility to ensure that the Declaration of Understanding for WSIB Coverage is electronically signed and returned or you will not be allowed to attend your field experience.

 Conestoga College is committed to establishing and maintaining a healthy and safe work and study environment.
 Throughout your course of study your instructor will guide you through the use of safe work practices.
 It is the student's responsibility to follow guidelines for safety once they have been taught.

 Provides training opportunities for Faculty and staff on new equipment in the Paramedic Lab.

 Provides an orientation opportunity to the Paramedic Lab to all new Faculty and staff, including all procedures and regulations.

 Provides training opportunities for all new Faculty and staff on equipment with which the instructor is educated to use.

 Ensures that they have had proper education in the use of any piece of equipment prior to using it.